Imperialism: Theories of imperialism

 Some theoreticians on the non-Communist left have emphasized the structural or systemic character of "imperialism".
 Such writers have expanded the period associated with the term so that it now designates neither a policy, nor a short space of decades in the late 19th century, but a world system extending over a period of centuries, often going back to Colonization and, in some accounts, to the Crusades.
 As the application of the term has expanded, its meaning has shifted along five distinct but often parallel axes: the moral, the economic, the systemic, the cultural, and the temporal.
 Those changes reflect—among other shifts in sensibility—a growing unease, even great distaste, with the pervasiveness of such power, specifically, Western power.

-Historians and political theorists have long debated the correlation between capitalism, class and imperialism.
-Much of the debate was pioneered by such theorists as J. A. Hobson (1858–1940), Joseph Schumpeter (1883–1950), Thorstein Veblen (1857–1929), and Norman Angell (1872–1967).
-While these non-Marxist writers were at their most prolific before World War I, they remained active in the interwar years.
-Their combined work informed the study of imperialism and its impact on Europe, as well as contributing to reflections on the rise of the military-political complex in the United States from the 1950s.
-Hobson argued that domestic social reforms could cure the international disease of imperialism by removing its economic foundation.
-Hobson theorized that state intervention through taxation could boost broader consumption, create wealth, and encourage a peaceful, tolerant, multipolar world order.